 The Great Basin is a land defined by water, though water itself is scarce.
-The "basin" characteristic of the region means that no water in the region ever reaches an ocean, except by evaporation when water molecules return to the planet-wide hydrologic cycle, or by human intervention.
+The "basin" characteristic of this region means that no water in the region ever reaches an ocean, except by human intervention or by evaporation, when water molecules return to the planet-wide hydrologic cycle, or .
 Any precipitation that falls in the Great Basin, stays in the Great Basin.

 These aquifers are recharged from surface precipitation.
 In the Great Basin Desert, however, with less than 10 inches of annual precipitation, there is little to no recharge of these resevoirs.
 Groundwater can discharge at the surface naturally in the form of springs, or seeps.
 Water is drawn unnaturally to the surface by the drilling of wells, or large scale groundwater pumping.